Common Types of Experiential Therapy

 Individuals that genuinely have no desire to engage in certain forms of experiential therapy due to fear, extreme shyness, sensitivity to criticism, or something else should never be forced to do so.
 For example, a person that contains an intense fear of animals should not receive animal-assisted forms of experiential therapy.
 Instead, therapists could introduce such people to more creative forms of experiential healing such as art or music therapy.

-Here at Grace Land Recovery, we specialize in numerous different treatment modalities, one of which is experiential healing.
+Here at Grace Land Recovery, we offer numerous different treatment modalities, one of which is experiential healing.
 Therefore, individuals that struggle to connect with others or their own emotions can take advantage of the different forms of experiential therapy that we offer.

 Because Grace Land Recovery is a dual diagnosis treatment center, individuals that want extra assistance in the treatment of their co-occurring disorders can also take advantage of our experiential therapies.
 Individuals can even pair our experiential therapies with their other forms of addiction therapy to maximize the results of both.